Kancamagus Scenic Byway – White Mountains, New Hampshire

 Winter Forest Scenes, White Mountains – When most think of the New Hampshire White Mountains, they think of the mountain landscapes that dominate the region, and not the actual forests, lakes, trails, and wetlands that make up the landscape.
 Today I want to share with you a few winter forest scenes that showcase the White Mountains.
 Maybe they will give you some ideas for your next photography or hiking adventure.

 In the 1800s and early 1900s, extreme logging practices drastically altered the landscape of the White Mountains to the point where the forests were described as wastelands.
-And now in the twenty-first century, the forests are thriving because the logging practices of yesteryear are no longer tolerated.
+But now in the twenty-first century, the forests are thriving because the logging practices of yesteryear are no longer tolerated.

 Windy Conditions – Mt Tecumseh, White Mountains